Kansas Disability and Health Program News

 - Making Homes Visitable: A Guide for Wheelchair Users and Hosts: All to often, steps and other environmental barriers contribute to social isolation for people who use mobility devices, which may contribute to depression or other health problems.
 Dot Nary and collagues created this guide, which provides tips for making visits possible and ideas for how to start a conversation about visiting.

-- Health Disparities Experienced by Kansans with Disabilities: Kansans with disabilities experience worse health and have higher rates of health risk behaviors than their non-disabled peers.
+- Health Disparities Experienced by Kansans with Disabilities (PDF): Kansans with disabilities experience worse health and have higher rates of health risk behaviors than their non-disabled peers.
 Learn more about the disparities with this fact sheet.

-- Health Insurance and Coverage Options for Kansans with Disabilities: Finding health insurance that fits your needs and is affordable can be challenging, but this fact sheet provides important information and resources that can help you do so.
+- Health Insurance and Coverage Options for Kansans with Disabilities (PDF): Finding health insurance that fits your needs and is affordable can be challenging, but this fact sheet provides important information and resources that can help you do so.

 This article in a national publication, which has been reviewed by other researchers, advances our knowledge of the experiences of people with disabilities.